EarthlySkies/kura5-linux-integrations/README.md

 All of them should be installed on every Linux system based on the GNU Coreutils, either as a part of them or as a dependency.
 Please note that the package names might be different on your distribution of choise.

+## Hard dependencies
 - bash
 - coreutils
 - ncurses
 - sed

+## Optional dependencies
+- vulkan-tools: for trying to determine if Vulkan can be used for rendering